BDC Hamburger Icon

 Business email accounts

-Many business ISPs provide business email accounts.
-This not only helps to promote your organization but also adds credibility.
-While it may be an added cost compared with free email services such as Gmail or Yahoo Mail, it offers a large return on investment.
+Many business ISPs provide business email accounts, which help to promote your organization and add credibility.
+Although business email accounts may be an added cost compared with free email services such as Gmail or Yahoo Mail, they offer a large return on investment.

 Did You Know?Did you know